-FESA 4203 Capstone in Fire and Emergency Services 3-0-3 This capstone course allows students to analy
+FESA 4203 Capstone in Fire and Emergency Services

-This capstone course allows students to analyze specific program related issues and problems using the knowledge and understanding gained by completing the required courses in the program and a significant number of the major courses.
+3-0-3 This capstone course allows students to analyze specific program related issues and problems using the knowledge and understanding gained by completing the required courses in the program and a significant number of the major courses.
 This is a capstone course to be taken after all other Fire Science courses have been satisfactorily completed.